HKUST-LongGroup/LISA/README.md

 <h3 align="center">LISA can accelerate the
-training and bootstrap better controllbale generation results on perceptual quality and condition fidelity.</h3>
+training and bootstrap better controllable generation results on perceptual quality and condition fidelity.</h3>

 <!-- ## Abstract